synfosec/synfosec/README.md

 Greetings,

 I'm synfosec || 0xsynfos3c.
 I operate as an independent security researcher based in the United States.
 My professional focus lies in computer security, particularly in the realm of red teaming and offensive security.
-I specialize in reverse engineering of computer software and systems, identify vulnerabilities and craft 0day exploits for them.
-I also possess expertise in digital forensics and have a strong proficiency in Open Source Intelligence (OSINT).
+I specialize in reverse engineering of computer software and systems, identifying vulnerabilities and crafting 0day exploits for them.
+I also possess a bit of expertise in digital forensics and have a strong proficiency in Open Source Intelligence (OSINT).
 I am deeply committed to continuous learning and advancement within computer science and the dynamic field of cybersecurity.

 ### 0xff 🤝